BestTimesToVisit.com Logo

 Rental Cars

-Renting a car offers the most flexibility to explore Aruba's diverse landscapes, from the popular beaches of Palm Beach and Eagle Beach to the rugged terrain of Arikok National Park.
+Renting a car offers the most flexibility to explore Aruba's diverse landscapes, from the popular beaches of Palm Beach to the rugged terrain of Arikok National Park.
 It's ideal for day trips and reaching less accessible spots.

 Tip:Book your car well in advance, especially during peak season.
-Many international rental companies operate here, but local outfits can sometimes offer better deals.
-Be aware that driving in Aruba is on the right side of the road.
-Watch out for speed bumps, which can appear suddenly and are often unmarked.
-GPS is highly recommended, as road signage can be inconsistent.
+Many international rental companies operate here, but local options like Arubus or Econo Car Rental can sometimes offer better deals.
+Be aware that driving on Aruba is generally relaxed, but watch out for speed bumps ('topes') which can appear suddenly.
+Stick to paved roads unless you have a 4x4 vehicle for off-roading in Arikok.

 Taxis

-Taxis are readily available at the airport, hotels, and major tourist areas.
-They are a convenient option for shorter distances or when you don't want the hassle of driving and parking.
+Taxis are readily available at the airport, hotels, and major tourist areas, providing a convenient way to get around without the hassle of driving.
+They are a good option for shorter trips or when you don't want to worry about parking.

 Public Buses (Arubus)